yamltube/yamltube/README.md

 ### Create YouTube playlists in YAML on GitHub

 Go to https://yamltube.com to create your GitHub repo.
-It'll create and configure a repo with credentials and github actions automatically for you.

-Set up the repo entirely in your browser.
+It'll create and configure a repo with credentials and github actions automatically for you entirely in your browser.

 ### Who is this for?
 Why does this exist?